Fanom2813/whatsapp_bot/data.md

 We also encourage you to explore our YouTube and TikTok channels for full videos about how the "Drive to Own" program works and customer testimonials.

-prices and security deposits for cars and vehicles:
+cars / vehicles we give out and prices and security deposits for cars and vehicles:
 Babu Motors offers a wide range of vehicles under the “Drive to Own” program.
 Available vehicles include:
 Toyota Passo (2010 Model) – Security Deposit: UGX 5 million Toyota Ractis (2010 Model) – Security Deposit: UGX 6 million